phatograph/blog-octopress/source/_posts/2013-04-26-heroku-and-unicorn.markdown

 - Heroku
 ---

 Yeah that rainbow Unicorn.
-I want to blog this for a while but I'm too lazy.
+I want to blog this for a while but I was too lazy.
 I have been using [Unicorn](http://unicorn.bogomips.org/) since I built my own VPS, [AppWaker](http://appwaker-vps.phatograph.com/) got the first shot.
 I also need concurrent connections on [Teeview](http://teeview.phatograph.com/)